Matthew Angus

 In 2018 Matthew joined Kennedys as an associate solicitor, where he continued with Court of Protection work and was introduced to Coronial work.

-Matthew joined Wigan MBC in 2021 and then Devon County Council as a locum solicitor later that year.
+Matthew joined Wigan MBC in 2021 (as a locum solicitor) and then Devon County Council (also as a locum solicitor) later that year.

-Following a career break travelling in 2022/23 Matthew returned to Devon County Council as a locum solicitor in October 2023, where he currently works as a locum solicitor.
+Following a career break travelling in 2022/23 Matthew returned to Devon County Council as a locum solicitor in October 2023.

 Practice Areas